BYD Auto: 2003–2008: Establishment and early years

 BYD Company was founded in 1995 as a battery manufacturer.
-In January 2003, BYD Company founder Wang Chuanfu founded BYD Auto after acquiring and renaming a dwindling small automotive manufacturing company, Xi'an Qinchuan Automobile, from a state-owned defense company Norinco.
+In January 2003, BYD Company founder Wang Chuanfu established BYD Auto after acquiring and renaming a struggling small automotive manufacturer, Xi'an Qinchuan Automobile, from the state-owned defence company Norinco.
 The company was acquired for HK$269 million in exchange for a 77% stake, shortly after BYD raised HK$1.6 billion on the Hong Kong Stock Exchange in July 2002.
-The acquisition was met with disapproval from shareholders, as the plan was not disclosed in the prospectus.
+The acquisition was met with disapproval from shareholders, as the plan had not been disclosed in the prospectus.
 Wang Chuanfu acquired Qinchuan with the intention of developing battery-powered electric vehicles, leveraging BYD's expertise in battery manufacturing.
-As Qinchuan had been manufacturing cars since 1987, the purchase gave BYD access to car manufacturing technology and an automobile production license that was difficult to obtain at that time.
-At the time of the acquisition, Qinchuan was producing a small car called the QCJ7181 Flyer, which BYD renamed to BYD Flyer from 2005.
+As Qinchuan had been manufacturing cars since 1987, the purchase gave BYD access to car manufacturing technology and an automobile production licence that was difficult to obtain at that time.
+At the time of the acquisition, Qinchuan was producing a small car called the QCJ7181 Flyer, which BYD renamed the BYD Flyer from 2005.
 Limited capacity at the former Qinchuan manufacturing plant in Xi'an, Shaanxi prompted BYD to construct a new manufacturing plant in the Xi'an Development Zone within the city.